Autism - Neurodiversity

 Understanding Autism

-To determine levels of autism, doctors consider two things:
+To determine levels of autism, doctors typically consider two main areas:

 Understanding the Levels of Autism